-Sub-delegation of Delegated Authority must be done in accordance with section 4.2(i) - (o) of the Delegations Statute.
+Sub-delegation of Delegated Authority must be done in accordance with the Delegations Statute.

-- Formally appointing a staff member in an acting or relieving role.
+- appointing them in an acting or relieving role or

 Template sub-delegation forms

 These forms are intended to assist staff members to comply with the requirements of the Delegations Statute and ensure that sub-delegations are appropriately recorded in writing.